When asked to define myself in terms of the work I do, I sometimes answer, “storyteller.”

-In 2002, reeling from the shock following the devastation of September 2001, we decided it was time for a new adventure in our family life.
-The boys had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
+In 2002, reeling from the shock following the devastation of September 2001, my wife Anna and I decided it was time for a new direction in our family life.
+Our two sons had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
 We decided to relocate to the Midwest where we could simplify our lives and reexamine our values, landing in Moline, Illinois.
-I had continued to work with Medicineman, and separately taken on several additional clients in the arts.
+I continued to work with Medicineman, and separately took on several additional clients in the arts.
 I designed and built an online ticketing system for performing arts organizations that I sold to the Lincoln Center Chamber Music Society, to Stanford University for their LivelyArts program, and to the Music@Menlo chamber music festival.
 While in Illinois I met Sean Moeller and collaborated with him on a project called Daytrotter.
 Sean is an exceptional storyteller and together we crafted a website where he could tell the stories of the indie musicians who cris-crossed the country in search of a stage from which to sing their own stories.
 Daytrotter's original studio was in an old radio station that sat on Highway 61 (the same Highway 61 that Bob Dylan sang about) in downtown Rock Island Illinois.
 In 2008 we were named an Official Honoree at the 12th Annual Webby Awards.
 Esquire Magazine gave is a Mini-Esky.
-Eventually we sold Daytrotter to Wolfgang's Vault, the guys in San Francisco who own all the Bill Graham memorabilia.
+We sold Daytrotter to Wolfgang's Vault, the guys in San Francisco who own all the Bill Graham memorabilia.